baldwin-agency/magento2-module-magento-216-image-resize-migration-helper/README.md

 # Magento 2 module aimed to ease the migration of resized images from Magento 2.1.4 or 2.1.5 to 2.1.6

+## LATEST INFO

+Magento version 2.1.7 was released which [reverts all the image resizing changes](http://devdocs.magento.com/guides/v2.1/release-notes/ReleaseNotes2.1.7CE.html#highlights) which were introduced in version 2.1.6, so this module has no reason to exist anymore.
+Please don't use this anymore, unless you know what you are getting yourself into :)

 ## Disclaimer

-This module is super experimental, wasn't yet thouroughly tested on a real-world Magento project, use at own risk!
+This module is super experimental, wasn't yet thoroughly tested on a real-world Magento project, use at own risk!

 If some Magento employee comes along this and finds incorrect information or bugs, feel free to contact me or open an issue.
 Feedback from Magento devs would be highly appreciated!